ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 * Offense data available in a SOAR incident or case "QR Offense Details" tab to simplify reviewing information in one central and consistent location.
 * Access to detailed offense information by links in SOAR to the QRadar Analyst Workflow.
 * Centralize QRadar Offense IoC's associated with Security Events in the SOAR Artifacts tab, where SOAR enabled integrations can enrich and remediate cases and provide visibility to the response team.
-* Pulls Rules from Qradar and checks if there is a defined Mitre Tactic in relation to the Rule.
+* Pulls Rules from QRadar and checks if there is a defined Mitre Tactic in relation to the Rule.
 * Builds a Data Table displaying those relations, even if there is multiple!

 ---